-Israeli students' AI model rescues lost words of antiquity - www.lokmattimes.com
+Israeli students' AI Model rescues lost words of antiquity - www.lokmattimes.com

-"This breakthrough has the potential to revolutionize the field of epigraphy," said Professor Mark Last, who supervised the students' project.
+"This breakthrough has the potential to revolutionise the field of epigraphy," said Professor Mark Last, who supervised the students' project.

 "Not only can we assist historians in reconstructing ancient texts more accurately, but I also believe that this model can be adapted to other morphologically rich ancient languages."